 Have you ever faced a situation when you photograph a high-contrast scene and the moment you look at the LCD screen of your camera you notice that either the highlights are getting blown away or the shadows are too dark?
 If yes, then HDR technique can be your life savior.

 Five years back, when I started with HDR photography technique I used to apply it in each and every photo thinking it would give better results.
 It was only when I started exploring and researching more about this technique that I realized that there are many factors one needs to consider before going ahead with HDR technique.

 An HDR image surely makes your photo look mesmerizing and full of colors, but mastering this technique requires detailed knowledge of the editing software you use to merge multiple frames and edit the output.
 Before we talk more about HDR photography technique, let us first get to know what Dynamic Range is.

 NOTE: this blog post a bit lengthy, but by the time you finish reading it, you will hopefully be well versed in HDR photography.

 Dynamic Range is the difference between the light intensity of the brightest highlights and the darkest shadows.
 It is measured in terms of Exposure Value (EV) or ‘Stops’.

 Scenes that have high contrast, or in simple terms the difference between the highlights and shadows is more have wide dynamic range.
-Whereas, the scenes that have low contrast, or the difference between the highlights and shadows is less have narrow dynamic range.
+Whereas, the scenes that have low contrast or the difference between the highlights and shadows are less have narrow dynamic range.